wangyc82/DeepDRK/README.md

 Both chemical properties and target profile must represent the same set of drugs, and have to be prepared into R list format, such as drug_tst in example.data.

+example.data.RData is an example input file demonstrating the format of the input data. combination-data.RData contains all data for training DeepDR model.

 3. Running DeepDR

 The main function of DeepDR is DeepDRpredictor.R.
 Get your input files prepared, and run it like this: